This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-The beginning of a year is the perfect time for a fresh start.
-A change in eating habits, more exercise, life goals, and more relaxation always seem to be on the top of our priorities list.
-I try and keep these priorities not as only “new year” goals but all year-long goals because they are all such a part of healthy living.
-Eating well shouldn’t seem like an effort, because, as well know, if it is a lot of effort or sacrifice, it’s hard to maintain.
+The beginning of the year is the perfect time for a fresh start.
+A change in eating habits, more exercise, life goals, and more relaxation always seem to be at the top of our priority list.
+I try to keep these priorities not only as “new year” goals but also as year-long goals because they are all such a part of healthy living.
+Eating well shouldn’t seem like an effort because, as we know, if it is a lot of effort or sacrifice, it’s hard to maintain.
 Having the right flavors can make all the difference.
 That is why I am obsessed with this cranberry salsa.
 With no added fat and just a small amount of sugar, this is a no-guilt snack I enjoy all the time.

 Serve this salsa with sliced turnip, zucchini, or sliced cucumber instead of chips for a seriously low-calorie and low-carb snack.
 But it is amazing with tortilla chips as well.